secretstartups/handbook/content/job-families/sales/customer-success-engineer.md

 ### Manager, CSE Responsibilities

-- Extends the respsonsibilities of [Manager, CSM](/job-families/sales/customer-success-management/#manager-csm) by:
+- Extends the responsibilities of [Manager, CSM](/job-families/sales/customer-success-management/#manager-csm) by:
   - Working with a variety of customers in countries across a whole super-region (Americas, EMEA, APAC)
   - Foster relationship and collaboration of the whole CSE community on a global level
   - Oversee the creation and delivery of workshops, webinars and other content scaled for a larger target group

 ### Manager, CSE Requirements

-- Extends the respsonsibilities of [Manager, CSM](/job-families/sales/customer-success-management/#manager-csm) by:
+- Extends the responsibilities of [Manager, CSM](/job-families/sales/customer-success-management/#manager-csm) by:
   - Deeper technical understanding in DevSecOps and ability to coach and mentor team members on that topic
   - Experience with content creation and delivery at scale